aweymo-ui/geolocation/content/1_intro.md

 ## Why Geolocate?

-**To begin**, I would like to provide an example of how geolocation tools can help enrich your research.
-In the summer of 2023, I was working on an article about Filipino American “Alaskeros” who traveled between California, Oregon, Washington and Alaska to work seasonally in the salmon canneries.
+**To start**, I'd like to share an example of how geolocation—the process of identifying where a visual resource was captured—can enhance your research.
+In the summer of 2023, I was writing about Filipino American "Alaskeros" who migrated seasonally between California, Oregon, Washington, and Alaska to work in salmon canneries.

 {% include gallery-figure.html img="geo_01.jpg" width="50%" alt="Two young men posing in formal wear in front of decorative wallpaper." caption="Salvador Caballero (right) and a companion, Seattle, Washington, September 18, 1917.
 Courtesy of Teresa Duran Verfaillie and FANHS.." %}

-**One of the only first person resources** I was able to find from this community of migratory workers was a scrapbook of an Alaskero from the 1930s from the Filipino American National Historical Society in Seattle, Washington.
-The photographs of Salvador Caballero provided an incredibly candid perspective of migratory life between San Francisco and Kodiak Island off of the coast of Alaska and a unique insight into an industry whose physical spaces are frequently erased.
+One of the only first person resources I was able to find from this community of migratory workers was a scrapbook of an Alaskero named Salvador Caballero housed at the Filipino American National Historical Society in Seattle..
+Caballero's photos offer a candid view of migratory life, but only a few of the hundreds of images include location notes, making it challenging to fully grasp the insights they provide about travel, labor, unions, and daily life.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>
 </div>

-**Though the platform has been in development for almost 20 years**, continued improvements in satellite imagery and recent advancements in 3D technology have made even this remote area of Alaska identifiable through [Google Earth](https://earth.google.com/).
-Because I was able to glean the name of the cannery from one of the few notes written in the scrapbook by Caballero (“Karluk Cannery” named after the river that runs through the island), I was able to do one of the simplest types of geolocation: simply tracing the coastline within Google Earth until I could match natural landforms.
-If you are lucky enough to work on a geolocation project on an island or a similarly contained area, this is relatively simple work, as the natural rock formations of a coastline are unlikely to change too drastically in 100 years.
+Though the platform has been in development for almost 20 years, continued improvements in satellite imagery and recent advancements in 3D technology have made even remote areas of Alaska identifiable through [Google Earth](https://earth.google.com/).
+A note in Caballero's scrapbook mentioning the "Karluk Cannery" allowed me to use a basic geolocation technique: tracing the coastline in Google Earth to match natural landforms.
+When working with an island or similarly contained area, this process is relatively simple, as coastal rock formations tend to remain consistent over time.

 {% include gallery-figure.html img="geo_02.jpg" width="100%" alt="A Google Earth rendering and an archival photo showing the same geological features side by side." caption="Google Earth rendering of geological features beside one of the archival photos on Karluk, ca. 1938.
 Photograph by Salvador Caballero, courtesy of FANHS." %}

-**By being able to connect landforms between photographs and satellite imagery**, an entirely new layer of historical context can be drawn from a photo album.
-A researcher can understand how much free time workers had by how far they were able to travel for recreation.
-You can get a better understanding of race and class dynamics through the placement of housing structures and the company’s distance from the island’s indigenous community.
-This presentation has been created to give you a better understanding of the tools and methodologies of geolocation to similarly enrich your own research and make new academic discoveries.
+By connecting landform, monuments, bodies of water and building footprints between photographs and satellite imagery, an entirely new layer of historical context can be drawn from an archival image.
+Travel distances can reveal workers' free time, while the layout of housing and its proximity to indigenous communities can shed light on race and class dynamics.
+This presentation introduces tools and methods for geolocation to help you enrich your research and make new academic discoveries.

 {% include gallery-figure.html img="geo_04.jpg" width="100%" alt="(Left) Alutiiq woman holding a cat outside the cannery workers bunkhouse village.
 (Right) Alutiiq children fishing salmon from the Karluck River, Kodiak Island, Alaska, ca. 1938. " caption="(Left) Alutiiq woman holding a cat outside the cannery workers bunkhouse village, Kodiak Island, Alaska, ca. 1938.
 (Right) Alutiiq children fishing salmon from the Karluck River, Kodiak Island, Alaska, ca. 1938.
 Photograph by Salvador Caballero, courtesy of FANHS." %}

-**Just as "chronolocation" is the process of determining when a picture was taken**, geolocation is the process of determining where a visual resource was taken, whether it is a static or moving image.
-The following sections have been organized as a kind of workflow: moving from the most straight-forward to more complicated approaches.
+**The following sections** have been organized as a kind of workflow: moving from the most intuitive, straight-forward to more complicated, technical approaches.

 {% include card.html text="All of the tools I will be covering today are freely available resources you can access as a U of I student, though some will require you to submit an form beforehand stating that you will be using them for non-profit purposes." title="Note" extra-class="h-100" %}